-In January 1997, the BOF adopted regulations that allocate unharvested GHL from the District 10 (Hobart/Houghton) winter food and bait fishery to the herring sac roe gillnet fishery [5 AAC 27.160 (f)].
+In January 1997, the BOF adopted regulations that allocate unharvested GHL from the District 10 (Hobart/Houghton) winter food and bait fishery to the herring sac roe gillnet fishery (5 AAC 27.160 [f]).
 Since the inception of the herring sac roe fishery, harvests have occurred in 1997-1999, 2005, 2008, 2009, and 2010.
 In 2000, the entire GHL was harvested during the winter bait fishery and no surplus GHL was available for the herring sac roe fishery (Table 2).
-Herring biomass estimates did not meet the minimum threshold to allow fisheries in 2001-2004, 2006, 2007, and 2011-2020.
+Herring biomass estimates did not meet the minimum threshold to allow fisheries in 2001-2004, 2006, 2007, and 2011-2021.

-In 2020, 7 aerial surveys were conducted, 3.5 nmi of herring spawn was observed in Hobart Bay, another 3.5 nmi was observed in Port Houghton, a spot spawn was observed in Windham Bay.
-A spawn deposition survey was not conducted as the spawn observed in 2020 was limited in extent and duration.
-Therefore, no biomass forecast was developed for 2021.
-In 2021, the department will monitor Hobart/Houghton stock through the duration of historical spawn timing.
+In 2021, 13 aerial surveys were conducted, 3.5 nmi of herring spawn was observed in Hobart Bay, another 0.5 nmi was observed in Port Houghton, no herring or spawn were observed in Windham Bay.
+A spawn deposition survey was not conducted as the spawn observed in 2021 was limited in extent and duration.
+Therefore, no biomass forecast was developed for 2022.
+In 2022, the department will monitor Hobart/Houghton stock through the duration of historical spawn timing.
 If enough spawn is documented and funding allows, the department may conduct a spawn deposition survey.